Olisipo: Background

-During the Punic wars, after the defeat of Hannibal the Romans decided to deprive Carthage of its most valuable possession, Hispania.
+During the Punic Wars, after the defeat of Hannibal, the Romans decided to deprive Carthage of its most valuable possession, Hispania.
 After the defeat of the Carthaginians by Scipio Africanus in eastern Hispania, the pacification of western Hispania was led by Consul Decimus Junius Brutus Callaicus.
 He obtained the alliance of Olisipo (which sent men to fight alongside the Roman legions against the northwestern Celtic tribes) by integrating it into the Roman Republic in 138 BC.
+Decimus Junius Brutus Callaicus also fortified the city, building city walls as a defence against Lusitanian raids and rebellions.

 Between 31 BC and 27 BC the city became a municipium.
 Local authorities were granted self-rule over a territory that extended 50 km.
-Exempt from taxes, its citizens (belonging to the Galeria tribe) were given the privileges of Roman citizenship (Civium Romanorum), and the city was integrated within the Roman province of Lusitania (whose capital was Emerita Augusta).
-Decimus Junius Brutus Callaicus also fortified the city, building city walls as a defence against Lusitanian raids and rebellions.
+Exempt from taxes, its citizens (belonging to the Galeria tribe) were given the privileges of Roman citizenship (Cives Romani), and the city was integrated within the Roman province of Lusitania (whose capital was Emerita Augusta).

 Among the majority of Latin speakers lived a large minority of Greek traders and slaves.
 Lisbon's name was written Ulyssippo in Latin by the geographer Pomponius Mela.
 The city population is estimated to have been around 30,000 at the time.

 Earthquakes were documented in 60 BC, several between 47 and 44 BC, several in 33 AD, and a strong quake in 382 AD, but the exact amount of damage to the city is unknown.

 The city

 Buildings

 During the time of Augustus (63 BC to 14 AD) the Romans built a large theatre (which was restored in 57 AD on the order of Caius Heius Primus).

 The galleries underneath the current Rua da Prata date from 20–35 AD; they were rebuilt in 330 AD.
+Uncovered in 1771 following Lisbon's devastating earthquake, the true purpose of these underground Roman passages has been subject to varying interpretations.
+Contemporary consensus leans towards them being a cryptoporticus—a structural innovation of the Roman Empire times, used to stabilize and level the ground for significant constructions, particularly in uneven terrains.

 The Thermae Cassiorum (Cassian Baths, named for Quintus Cassius Longinus and Lucius Cassius, were built in 44 AD.
 The building was renovated in 336 AD.